Legal Update: Automated External Defibrillator (Public Access) Act 2022 SA

 What you need to know

-Devices must be maintained at least annually in line with manufacturer instructions.
+• Devices must be maintained in line with manufacturer instructions.

 What this means for landlords & agents

 At Caruso & Co Legal, we can update your standard leasing documents to reflect these changes and ensure you are covered.
-We can also provide training to your team on the new requirements and how to remain compliant.
+We can also review your specific commercial building requirements to confirm what obligations apply, including whether an AED is required and how many devices must be installed.
+In addition, we can provide training to your team on the new requirements and how to remain compliant.

 Don’t leave it until 2026 - planning ahead now will reduce risks and avoid costly penalties.